barton-willis/mrv-sign/README.md

 # mrv-sign

- This is a new implementation of the Maxima function mrv-sign that is used by Gruntz code.
+ This is a new implementation of the Maxima function mrv-sign that is used by the Gruntz code.
 The hope is that this revised mrv-sign function will fix some bugs and extend the set of cases the Gruntz code can handle.
 There are no user-level functions in mrv-sign.lisp.
 Presumably, when I finish polishing this code, it will be blended into the Maxima source.

 The file rtest_gruntz is translated to Maxima from the SymPy tests (Copyright (c) 2006-2023 SymPy Development Team).
 For the license for this code, see LICENSE.
 I thank the SymPy developers for making this resource available.